Archelon: Plastron

 In protostegids, the epiplastron and entoplastron are fused together, forming a single unit called an "entepiplastron" or a "paraplastron."
 This entepiplastron is T-shaped, as opposed to the Y-shaped entoplastrons in other turtles.
 The top edge of the T rounds off, except at the center which features a small projection.
 The outward side is slightly convex and bends somewhat, away from the body.
 The two ends of the T flatten out, getting broader and thinner, as they get farther from the center.

 A thick, continuous ridge connects the hyoplastron, hypoplastron, and xiphiplastron.
 The hyoplastron features a large number of spines projecting around the circumference.
 The hyoplastron is slightly elliptical, and grows thinner as it gets farther from the center, before the spines erupt.
 The spines grow thick and narrow towards their middle portion.
 The seven to nine spines projecting towards the head are short and triangular.
 The six middle spines are long and thin.
 The last 19 spines are flat.
 There are no marks indicating contact with the entepiplastron.
 The hypoplastron is similar to the hyoplastron, except it has more spines, a total of 54.
 The xiphiplastron is boomerang-shaped, a primitive characteristic in contrast to the straight ones seen in more modern turtles.

+Classification and evolution

+In its original 1896 description, Wieland placed Archelon into the family Protostegidae, which included at the time the smaller Protostega and Protosphargis, the latter being nowadays classified in a position closer to the family Cheloniidae.
+In 1953, Swiss paleontologist Rainer Zangerl split Protostegidae into two subfamilies: Chelospharginae and Protosteginae; to the former was assigned Chelosphargis and Calcarichelys, and the latter Archelon and Protostega.
+The sister group of Protostegidae had, in the past, been considered to be Dermochelyidae, and thus their closest living relative would have been the dermochelyid leatherback sea turtle (Dermochelys coriacea).
+However, phylogenetic studies conclude that protostegids represent a completely separate, basal (ancient) lineage that originated in the Late Jurassic, removing the family from the superfamily Chelonioidea (which includes all sea turtles).
+In this model, Archelon does not share a marine ancestor with any sea turtle.